 Its overall length, including a two- to three-inch tail, is only 11 or 12 inches.
 It thrives on roots, leaves, and seeds of native grasses and forbs, as well as those of many domestic garden plants.
 Its eyes are set high in its skull to enable it to scan the sky for predators such as hawks before emerging from its burrow.2

-Its erect pose at the portals of its extensive burrows, prompted by some potential threat, has earned it the nickname "picket pin," from the iron peg driven deep into the ground to which horses are sometimes tied to prevent them from straying.
+Its erect pose at the portals of its extensive burrows, prompted by some potential threat, has earned it the nickname "picket pin," from the iron peg driven deep into the ground to which horses—especially the mares—are sometimes tied at night to prevent them from straying.

 --Joseph Mussulman, 03/05; rev. 01/2011